Share

 10 Ways McKinsey Predicts Consumer Behavior Will Forever Change Post-Pandemic

 So, let’s begin.
-In the pandemic, we’ve come across five large themes representing ways consumers have responded to stay-at-home orders that McKinsey predicts will stick.
+During the pandemic, we’ve identified five major themes that reflect how consumers have responded to stay-at-home orders, which McKinsey predicts will persist.

 Those are: